netxms/netxms-doc/admin/installation.rst

 Before version 5.0, DCI changed state to unsupported.

-Importing the dashboard configuration exported from the previous version of NetXMS will not upgrade the script syntax to the 5.0 format.
+Importing the dashboard configuration exported from the previous version of
+|product_name| will not upgrade the script syntax to the 5.0 format.

 4.4